L-Yunji/ABC/README.md

 # ABC

-# 프로젝트 설명
+# BokJak

 # installation
-Either through cloning with git or by using npm (the recommended way):
+Either through cloning with git or by using npm (the recommended way):<br/>
 We use google maps api.
 `npm install react-google-maps --save`
 `npm install react-geocode --save`